 Limiting screen time, especially in the hour before bedtime, can help promote better sleep hygiene for kids.

-Strategies for Addressing Resistance to Bedtimea person is sleeping on a bed
+Strategies for Addressing Resistance to Bedtime

 Children may exhibit resistance to bedtime due to various reasons such as fear of missing out, separation anxiety, or simply not wanting to end their day.
 To address this resistance, establishing a consistent bedtime routine is essential.